 More about the Oxford Impact initiative and a selection of impact study summary reports can be accessed here: Oxford Impact website.

 *The Oxford Reading Buddy service has now launched in the UK, South Africa, Australia and across Asia.
 It won the Educational Publishing Awards Australia 2019.
 Key findings and details of the impact study and the academic report, written by researchers from the University of Southampton, UK, can be accessed here.

 About the author:

-Dr. Penelope Woolf is Head of Impact, Oxford Impact at Oxford University Press (with link) and Honorary Norham Fellow at Oxford University Department of Education.
+Dr. Penelope Woolf is Head of Impact, Oxford Impact at Oxford University Press and Honorary Norham Fellow at Oxford University Department of Education.
 Dr. Woolf is passionate about the evidence-based agenda in education and ensuring that publisher’ resources are designed and developed to ensure that they “work”.
 Dr. Woolf can be reached at firstname.lastname@example.org; email@example.com